This Article Is About Judgments And Tax Liens Mortgage Lending Guidelines

 - Three year waiting period after foreclosure, deed in lieu of foreclosure, short sale

-- Can qualify for FHA Loans with judgments and tax liens with written payment agreement
+- Can qualify for FHA Loans with judgments and tax liens with a written payment agreement

 - No credit disputes allowed on non-medical collections, charge offs, late payments, judgments, tax liens